 - user_id – This is the ID of the user we created in the previous step.
 For our case it is 2.

 - meta_value – Use the following value for this field:

 See screenshot below

 You can now log into your WP site using this newly created WP User account.
-You can use this account to change the password of your other user accounts or delete them (if you want to).
+You can use this account to change the password and role of your other user accounts or delete them (if you want to).